Inquisitive-ME/AdvancedLaneFinding/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-My approach was to use what was provided in the lectures to
+My approach was to use the functions provided in the lectures and try to handle any issues with bad lane lines by using information from the previous frames.

-My main issues were how to handle bad

-My main issue was I thought I could filter through the

-I think moving to storing the points instead of storing the fit would be a big improvement If I were to redo this project I would definitley focus more o
+This approach did not work as well as I had hoped, and my pipeline ended up with problems whenever the lane lines are hard to distinguish from the road.
+I think the main issue I had was that the lecture functions I used were really geared around performing individual tasks, while the pipeline could use a combination of all the functions to obtain the result.

+If I were to revist the  this project the main thing I would change is instead of developing the lane finding and filtering individual I would modify them together to try to get the best final result of the lanes.
+This way the lane finding could compensate for some of the areas that the filtering has issues with and vice virsa.

+Another improvement would be to store the lane line points found in each frame instead of just the fitted polynomial coefficients.
+I think this would help a lot with making transitions between poor and good road conditions.

-Currently, the performance is pretty good with the video for this project, however the algorithm fails on the challenge videos, and this is mainly because my binary filter is too restrictive to handle varying intensity of the lane lines.
-Whenever the lane lines are very light it is difficult to disquish them from the road
+Overal, the performance is pretty good with the video for this project, however the algorithm fails on the challenge videos, and this is mainly because my binary filter is too restrictive to handle varying intensity of the lane lines.
+Whenever the lane lines are very light it is difficult to disquish them from the road.

-If I were to revist this project I would definitley re-evalute my binary filter and try to make it less restrictive and let the lane finding algorithm act as a bit of a filter to figure out where the lanes are.

-The other big improvement I would make is to save the points found in the lane finding algorimths and recalculate the polynomial fit based on added together points from